-During the fiscal year ended December 31, 2010, the members of our Compensation Committee were Joel McCleary, John Gill and Steven St. Peter, M.D.
-On March 31, 2011, Mitchel Sayare replaced Dr. St. Peter on the committee.
-On October 25, 2011, Mr. Markison was appointed to the committee and assumed the role of chairman of the committee.
-All of these members are independent directors, and no member is or has been an employee or former employee of PharmAthene.
-In addition, no Committee member had any relationship requiring disclosure under "Certain Relationships and Related Transactions" beginning on page 29 of this Proxy Statement.
+All members of Board committees are independent directors, and no member is or has been an employee or former employee of PharmAthene.
+In addition, no Committee member had any relationship requiring disclosure under "Certain Relationships and Related Transactions" on page 44 of this Proxy Statement.

-During the fiscal year ended December 31, 2011, none of our executive officers served on the Compensation Committee (or its equivalent) or on the Board of Directors of another entity, one of whose executive officers served on our Compensation Committee or our Board of Directors.
+During the fiscal year ended December 31, 2012, none of our executive officers served on the Compensation Committee (or its equivalent) or on the Board of Directors of another entity, one of whose executive officers served on our Compensation Committee or our Board of Directors.